 How to qualify for advanced APM?

-To qualify as advanced APM for year 3, at least, 75% of eligible providers in each APM entity must use CEHRT; whereas for year 1 and 2 at least 50% of eligible providers in each APM entity must use CEHRT.
+To qualify as advanced APM for year 3, at least, 75% of eligible providers in each APM entity must use CEHRT; whereas for year 1 and 2 at least 50% of eligible providers in each APM, the entity must use CEHRT.
 8% of average estimate total Medicare parts A & B revenue of providers and suppliers participating in APM entities is the revenue-based nominal amount standard.
-Retaining 8% revenue based nominal amount standard through performance period 2024, is proposed by CMS.
+Retaining 8% revenue based nominal amount standard through performance period 2024 is proposed by CMS.

 The eligible providers are required to use only one submission mechanism per performance category for the performance years 2017 and 2018.
 Whereas for 2019 performance year, could submit measures and activities through multiple submission types within a performance category as available and applicable to meet requirements of the performance categories.
 CMS uses the highest score.

-How you can increase positive reimbursement and avoid penalty?
+How you can increase positive reimbursement and avoid a penalty?

 This article provides just an overview of changes to the Quality Payment Program in 2019.
 Our experts at iPatientCare are available 24/7 to assist you and advice you on the Quality Payment Program, which is best for your practice.